Conventional wisdom says that you should invest in the market in small bites.

 Average cost per share? $49 dollars.
 You’ll also own more shares.
 The same $1,000 will buy you more shares when prices are low and fewer when prices are high.

-Conventional wisdom says that this strategy — easing into the market — is the best way to invest.
+Conventional wisdom says that this strategy — easing into the market — is a smart way to invest.

-In 1993, a pair of researchers from Dayton, Ohio imagined what would happen if they converted $120,000 from Treasury bills into an S&P 500 index fund.
+In 1993, researchers from Dayton, Ohio imagined what would happen if they converted $120,000 from Treasury bills into an S&P 500 index fund.

 They ran two scenarios: what happens if they invest the lump-sum on January 1, and what happens if they transition the money over the span of a year?
 They ran a historic analysis covering every year from 1926 to 1991.